W.01.01.03 Ongoing management of Internal Concealment

 Watch Point

-The prison director may only revoke the direction for segregation under section 60 of the Corrections Act 2004 on the advice of the health centre manager.
+The general manager custodial may only revoke the direction for segregation under [section 60 of the Corrections Act 2004] on the advice of the health centre manager.